7 Effects of Having a Narcissistic Mother

 1. The children of narcissistic mothers tend to forget about their own needs and desires

-A narcissistic person always needs attention, is arrogant and likes to manipulate others because they feel they deserve the best.
+A narcissistic person always needs attention, is usually arrogant, and likes to manipulate others because they feel they deserve the best.

 Translating this into the family context, one of the effects of having a narcissistic mother is that her children grow up with the need to please her.

-In this process, the children don’t perceive themselves as individuals with their own needs and desires.
+In this process, the children don’t perceive themselves as individuals that have their own needs and desires.
 Typically, they become a reflection of what their mother wants and do all the activities that are expected of them.

 When they achieve the imposed goals and objectives, their mother rewards them and so they learn to constantly seek this affection.
 As a result, when they grow up, they don’t have awareness of their own space and try to satisfy the needs of others before their own.